Skip to main content

 const changes = user.getChanges();

-console.log(changes.for("Post").creates.length); // 1
+console.log(changes.of("Post").creates.length); // 1

-console.log(changes.for("Comment").creates.length); // 1
+console.log(changes.of("Comment").creates.length); // 1

-console.log(changes.for("Like").creates.length); // 2
+console.log(changes.of("Like").creates.length); // 2

 const batch = changes.toBatchOperations();